Covid-19 Virus Information

 Tips for coping with coronavirus anxiety

-As the number of coronavirus cases rise across Australia, the level of anxiety within the community is increasing.
+As the number of coronavirus cases rise and fall across Australia, the level of anxiety within the community is increasing.
 Feelings of worry and unease can be expected following a stressful event, such as the recent declaration of a global pandemic, however, it is important that we learn to manage our stress before it turns to more severe anxiety and panic.
 This information sheet outlines some useful strategies which can help both adults and children cope with the stress or anxiety experienced as a result of the coronavirus outbreak.

 Learn the facts